 (Point at center of planetarium window)

-Left mouse drag anywhere off of home planet and trackball.
+Left mouse or one-finger drag anywhere off of home planet and trackball.

 Left drag on trackball will change it faster.

 While left dragging on the screen, a white cross will appear in the middle of it, in case you want to put something there.

 |Equatorial coordinates of view point are shown on "View" line.

 RA = "Right Ascension" = sky version of longitude

 D = Dec = Declination = sky version of latitude

 |Slider and number box||Turn mouse wheel with mouse anywhere off of home planet||Increasing zoom increases screen refresh rate.